cferdinandi/tabby/README.md

 ### Use Tabby events in your own scripts

-You can also call Tabby toggle event in your own scripts:
+You can also call Tabby toggle event in your own scripts.

+### toggleTab()
+Show tab content.

 ```javascript
 tabby.toggleTab(